Phoenix-Indie/Phoenix-Indie/README.md

 - 👀 I’m interested in almost anything creative, though here I'm primarily focusing on gamedev.
 - 🌱 I’m currently learning Godot game engine, trying to make my first complete game.
 - 💞️ I’m looking to collaborate on nothing at the moment, though maybe a game in the future once I've finished my first one.
-- 📫 How to reach me: phnxindie@gmail.com
+- 📫 How to reach me: phnxindie@gmail.com or https://www.youtube.com/@phnxindie
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I have no idea what I'm doing, which means I'm learning and progressing.
 We ball.